turingschool/mod-0-curriculum/session5/index.md

 #### Methods

-<span class="vocab">Methods</span> define **behavior** and how an object reacts when asked to do something.
-Methods are generally verbs (action words or very short phrases).
+<span class="vocab">Methods</span> define **behavior/actions**.
+Methods are generally verbs (action words or very short action phrases).
 Methods generally answer the question "What things can objects of this specific class do?"

 For example: "What things can students do?" or "What things can accounts do?"